-A merchants main concern in business is bringing in as much revenue as possible.
+A merchant's main concern in business is bringing in as much revenue as possible.
 That's why many look to fees charged by card companies with a wary eye.
-Their concern that will likely become even greater when Visa and Mastercard raise transaction processing fees in April.
+Their concern will likely become greater when Visa and Mastercard raise transaction processing fees in April.

 A solution many merchants have turned to is passing that cost on to their consumers.
 Now that more states than ever allow the practice, surcharging may seem on the surface like the money-saving answer businesses are looking for.
 But is it legal to charge a credit card processing fee?

 Unfortunately, the rules behind making and taking credit card payments are more complex than just tacking on a fee for every card transaction your business processes.
 The way in which you and other merchants can close the gap on costs depends on your understanding of fee definitions and distinctions.

 One of the reasons there is so much confusion around surcharging is because there isn’t one clear-cut definition of the practice.
 Many state legal definitions of a surcharge don’t directly align with Visa or other card brand definitions.

 The most important fact to note about surcharging is that there are still a handful of states in which it is not legal.
 What’s more, the way it can legally be enacted may vary according to individual state statutes.
 Sometimes these state laws align more with the Visa regulations for a convenience fee than a Visa surcharge.

 It is important for merchants to discuss this topic in-depth with their company’s attorneys.
 Ensure the way you plan to implement your fee or discount program is legal according to every state in which you do business.